 If you’re interested in adding a Medicare Advantage or Medicare Supplement plan, you should enroll in Original Medicare first to get started.
 Then, contact a Medicare Plan Finder agent to find the best plan for you and your needs.

 The cost of your Medicare plan in Georgia will vary based on the extra benefits you select.
 If you decide to add Medicare Advantage or Medigap, there are several different plan options with different costs.
 However, if you choose to only have Original Medicare (Parts A and B), your costs will be federally regulated as the following (2019):

 In short, yes!
 It is possible to be eligible for both Medicare and Medicaid in Georgia.
 If you meet the income requirements for Georgia Medicaid but also meet Georgia Medicare eligibility, you can get benefits from both programs.

-To get help choosing a Medicare plan, contact a Medicare Plan Finder benefits advisor by completing this form or calling 833-438-3676.
+To get help choosing a Medicare plan, contact a Medicare Plan Finder licensed agent by completing this form or calling 833-438-3676.

 By providing the information above, I grant permission for Medicare Health Benefits Independent Broker, MedicarePlanFinder.com, and its affiliated agencies to contact me to discuss Medicare Advantage, Prescription Drug Plans, or Medicare Supplement products.
 Not affiliated with or endorsed by Medicare or any government agency.